 The Sign of Saint Brigid's Cross

-According to legend, Brigid made a cross from rushes for a dying man she was keen to convert.
-Though the origins of this story are unknown, even today many households in Ireland have a Saint Brigid's Cross in honour of the saint.
+According to legend, Brigid made a cross from rushes for a dying man she was trying to convert to Christianity.
+Though the origins of this story are unknown, even today many households in Ireland have a Saint Brigid's Cross in honor of the saint.
 The cross may take several forms, but in its most common appearance it bears a (distant) resemblance to a fylfot or even swastika.
+These crosses are often remade and rehung in homes as part of the celebration of her saint's day and to prepare and protect the house for the arrival of spring.